 Fading Shadows - coloured light [2017 - ongoing]

-'Fading Shadows' is a kinetic light installation by Joris Strijbos and Nicky Assmann which is the result of their ongoing research project Moiré Studies under which the duo creates installations and performances based on the principles of the moiré effect.
+'Fading Shadows' is a kinetic light installation by Joris Strijbos and Nicky Assmann which is the result of their ongoing research project Moiré Studies since 2013, under which the duo creates installations and performances based on grids, kinetic light and the principles of the moiré effect.
 The moiré effect is the phenomenon of spatial interferences provoked by the superimposition of two patterns.
 In this installation the artists tune the phenomenon to the limits of human perception and use the effect as a method for composition.

 The work 'Fading Shadows' consists of different set-ups, with different light machines, visuals and screens, each adjusted to the space.